Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 Modifying EmployeeRepository.cs file

 Next, modify the EmployeeRepository.cs file as shown below.
-Here, you can see it is providing implementations for the IEmployeeRepository interface methods.
+Here, you can see that it provides implementations for the IEmployeeRepository interface methods.
 Further, this class is inherited from the GenericRepository<Employee> class.
 Here, we are specifying the Generic Type as Employee.
 Here, we use the Parent class, i.e., GenericRepository class _context object, to access the Employee entity.

 using CRUDinCoreMVC.GenericRepository;